fizyr/keras-retinanet/README.md

 # Keras RetinaNet [![Build Status](https://travis-ci.org/fizyr/keras-retinanet.svg?branch=master)](https://travis-ci.org/fizyr/keras-retinanet)
 Keras implementation of RetinaNet object detection as described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) by Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He and Piotr Dollár.

 ## Installation

 1) Clone this repository.
 2) In the repository, execute `python setup.py install --user`.
-   Note that due to inconsistencies with how `tensorflow` should be installed, this package does not define a dependency on `tensorflow` as it will try to install that (which at least on Arch linux results in an incorrect installation).
+   Note that due to inconsistencies with how `tensorflow` should be installed, this package does not define a dependency on `tensorflow` as it will try to install that (which at least on Arch Linux results in an incorrect installation).
    Please make sure `tensorflow` is installed as per your systems requirements.
    Also, make sure Keras 2.1.2 is installed.
 3) As of writing, this repository requires the master branch of `keras-resnet` (run `pip install --user --upgrade git+https://github.com/broadinstitute/keras-resnet`).
 4) Optionally, install `pycocotools` if you want to train / test on the MS COCO dataset by running `pip install --user git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI`.

 ## Training
-`keras-retinanet` can be trained using [this](https://github.com/delftrobotics/keras-retinanet/blob/master/scripts/train.py) script.
+`keras-retinanet` can be trained using [this](https://github.com/delftrobotics/keras-retinanet/blob/master/keras_retinanet/bin/train.py) script.
+Note that the train script uses relative imports since it is inside the `keras_retinanet` package.
+If you want to adjust the script for your own use outside of this repository, you will need to switch it to use absolute imports.

+If you installed `keras-retinanet` correctly, the train script will be installed as `retinanet-train`.
+However, if you make local modifications to the `keras-retinanet` repository, you should run the script directly from the repository.
+That will ensure that your local changes will be used by the train script.

 ### Usage
 For training on [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/), run:
 ```
+# Running directly from the repository:
+keras_retinanet/bin/train.py pascal <path to VOCdevkit/VOC2007>

+# Using the installed script:
-python scripts/train.py pascal <path to VOCdevkit/VOC2007>
+retinanet-train pascal <path to VOCdevkit/VOC2007>
 ```

 For training on [MS COCO](http://cocodataset.org/#home), run:
 ```
+# Running directly from the repository:
+keras_retinanet/bin/train.py coco <path to MS COCO>

+# Using the installed script:
-python scripts/train.py coco <path to MS COCO>
+retinanet-train coco <path to MS COCO>
 ```

 For training on a custom dataset, a CSV file can be used as a way to pass the data.
 See below for more details on the format of these CSV files.
 To train using your CSV, run:
 ```
+# Running directly from the repository:
+keras_retinanet/bin/train.py csv <path to csv file containing annotations> <path to csv file containing classes>

+# Using the installed script:
-python scripts/train.py csv <path to csv file containing annotations> <path to csv file containing classes>
+retinanet-train csv <path to csv file containing annotations> <path to csv file containing classes>
 ```

 In general, the steps to train on your own datasets are: